 - Specified: To match the responses in user-specified pages

 - Save Occurrence Count in Parameter: The save occurrence count argument assigns the number of matches that were found to a parameter.

 - Match text not found: Checkpoint would fail if the text string or pattern were not found in the received response.
 If the FAIL argument is not specified, it is assumed to be NOT FOUND.

-- Message on failure: To provide message if checkpoint is failed.
+- Message on failure: To provide a message if a checkpoint is failed.

 - Action on failure:

-- Stop Session: If the text/string being searched is not found, NetStorm mentions status as ‘CVFail’ in ‘progress.report’ and in ‘event.log’ and stops the session.
+- Stop Session: If the text/string being searched is not found, LoadTest mentions status as ‘CVFail’ in ‘progress.report’ and in ‘event.log’ and stops the session.

-- Continue Session: If the string being searched is not found, even then NetStorm continues its operations.
+- Continue Session: If the string being searched is not found, even then LoadTest continues its operations.

 Finding String from Page Snapshot Window